BenjaminFaucher/Alpha-dissemination/README.md

 **Overview on the analysis**

 Analysis was done using custom code in R (v4.3) and C (v11).
-Codes takes few minutes to run.
+Code takes few minutes to run.

 The analysis consists of three main parts: